The Simplicity of Physical Laws: The Principle of Nomic Simplicity

 \subsection{Simplicity as a Tie Breaker}

-PNS is useful for resolving cases of empirical equivalence constructed along Algorithms A-C in \S2.
+PNS is useful in resolving cases of empirical equivalence generated by Algorithms A-C in \S2.3.

-For Algorithm A, $T_2$ will in general employ much more complicated laws than $T_1$.
-For example, the laws of $T_{M2}$ specify $F(x,t)$ in its exact detail.
-Given that $F(x,t)$ is not a simple function of space and time coordinates, the laws of $T_{M2}$ are not simple.
-In contrast, the laws of $T_{M1}$ need not specify something so complicated.
-PNS suggests that other things being equal, we should choose $T_{M1}$ over $T_{M2}$.
-In a Maxwellian world, we should postulate the existence of fields in the ontology and not in the nomology.\footnote{In my view, earlier versions of quantum Humeanism with a universal wave function are like $T_{M2}$, and choosing them violates PNS.
-In contrast, the version of quantum Humeanism suggested in \cite{chen2018HU} solves this problem, as the initial density matrix is as simple as the Past Hypothesis. }
+With Algorithm A, $T_2$ generally requires far more complicated laws than $T_1$.
+For example, in the case of Maxwellian electrodynamics, the laws of $T_{M2}$ must specify $F(x,t)$ in full detail.
+Since $F(x,t)$ is not a simple function of space and time, the laws of $T_{M2}$ lack simplicity.
+By contrast, $T_{M1}$ does not require such a detailed specification.
+PNS suggests that, all else being equal, we should choose $T_{M1}$ over $T_{M2}$.
+In a Maxwellian world, we should posit fields in the ontology rather in the nomology.\footnote{Earlier versions of quantum Humeanism with a universal wave function resemble $T_{M2}$, violating PNS.
+However, the version proposed in \cite{chen2018HU} avoids this issue, as its initial density matrix is as simple as the Past Hypothesis. }

-For Algorithm B, $L2$ will in general be more complicated than $L1$, if $\Omega^{L_2}$ is obtained from $\Omega^{L_1}$ by adding or subtracting a few models.
-For example, a strongly deterministic theory of some sufficiently complex general relativistic spacetime, as described in the example, needs to specify the exact detail of that spacetime, will employ laws much more complicated than the Einstein equation.
-PNS suggests that other things being equal, we should choose the Einstein equation over such strongly deterministic laws.\footnote{Not all strongly deterministic theories are overly complex.
+With Algorithm B, $L_2$ is generally be more complex than $L_1$, especially if $\Omega^{L_2}$ is obtained from $\Omega^{L_1}$ by adding or removing a few mosaics.
+For example, a strongly deterministic theory of a sufficiently complex general relativistic spacetime must specify its exact details, requiring laws far more complicated than the Einstein equation.
+PNS suggests that other things being equal, we should choose the Einstein equation over such strongly deterministic laws.\footnote{However, not all strongly deterministic theories are excessively complex.
 See \cite{chen2022strong} for a simple candidate theory that satisfies strong determinism. }

-For Algorithm C, even though the mosaics of $L1$ and $L2$ are not that different, if $L1$ is a simple system, then in general $L2$ will not be.
-In fact, given enough changes from the actual mosaic, there may not be any optimal system that simplifies the altered mosaic to produce a good system.
+With Algorithm C, even if the mosaics of $L_1$ and $L_2$ are similar, a simple system like $L_1$ will generally have a more complex counterpart in $L_2$.
+In fact, if the mosaic deviates significantly from the actual one, there may be no optimal system that simplifies it into a good system.